TylerHan1226/Riff-Harbor/README.md

     ```json
       {
+        "make": [
+          "This field is required." || "Make must be under 100 characters"
+        ],
         "model": [
           "This field is required." || "Model must be under 100 characters"
-        ],
-        "make": [
-          "This field is required." || "Details must be under 100 characters"
         ],
         "color": [
           "This field is required." || "Color must be under 100 characters"